MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

     ```

 * An existing Azure Arc-enabled Kubernetes connected cluster, with at least one node of operating system and architecture type `linux/amd64`.
 If you deploy [Flux (GitOps)](extensions-release.md#flux-gitops), you can use an ARM64-based cluster without using a `linux/amd64` node.
-  * If you haven't yet connected a cluster, use our [quickstart](quickstart-connect-cluster.md) to connect one.
+  * If you haven't connected a cluster yet, use our [quickstart](quickstart-connect-cluster.md) to connect one.
   * [Upgrade your agents](agent-upgrade.md#manually-upgrade-agents) to the latest version.

 ## Create an extension instance